-Our community care team is recognised in the highest Band 1 ranking of the Chambers & Partners Bar Guide.
+Our community care team is recognised as a leading set in the Chambers & Partners Bar Guide.

 We undertake significant litigation and our team has cross-disciplinary expertise that sets it apart from other chambers.
 We regularly advise individuals in need of community care services as well as charities and non-governmental organisations both in the UK and internationally.

 We also regularly provide legal advisory support to organisations during parliamentary inquiries and the passage of key community care legislation.
 We have particular strength in the field of migrant rights.

 - Support for looked after children and care leavers under the Children Act 1989

 - Care Act 2014 – social care for adults with care and support needs and carers

 - Support for parent carers and young carers